cognitedata/cognite-sdk-dotnet/README.md

 ## C# API

 The C# API is a fluent API using objects and method chaining that wraps the F# API.
 Errors will be raised as exceptions.
-The API is asynchronous and all API methods returnins `Task` and is thus awaitable using async/await.
+The API is asynchronous and all API methods returns `Task` and is thus awaitable using async/await.

-The C# API is implemented in F# but hides F# specific datatypes such as `Options` and `Discriminated Unions`.

 ## F# API